opendocsg/slw-judgments-backfill/2012_SGHC_3/report.md

 consider them in coming to the conclusion that the 1st defendant acted unconscionably.

-38     I also kept in mind the oft repeated warning that the courts should guard against unnecessarily interfering with contractual arrangements freely entered into by the parties: _Eltraco International Pte Ltd v CGH Development Pte Ltd_ [2000] 3 SLR(R) 198, _Anwar Siraj and anor v Teo Hee Lai Building Construction Pte Ltd_ [2003] 1 SLR(R) 394 at [16].
+38     I also kept in mind the oft repeated warning that the courts should guard against unnecessarily interfering with contractual arrangements freely entered into by the parties: _Eltraco International Pte Ltd v CGH Development Pte Ltd_ <span class="citation">[2000] 3 SLR(R) 198</span>, _Anwar Siraj and anor v Teo Hee Lai Building Construction Pte Ltd_ <span class="citation">[2003] 1 SLR(R) 394</span> at [16].
 Having considered this, I was of the view that the parties did not enter into a contract where the completion date could be, without good reason, unexpectedly pushed back by the Architect after having been previously confirmed by him.

 39     Despite the other allusions to collusion between the Architect and the 1st Defendant, it was the unexplained reference to 19 July as the practical completion date by the Architect in the email and the subsequent use of 4 April as the completion date that was decisive in my decision that the